markkamau1/bitcoin-ux-africa/blog/posts/why-bitcoin-ux-infrastructure-matters.md

             <p>Bitcoin has the technical capability to provide financial freedom to billions of people.
 The protocol works.
 The network is robust and growing.</p>

-            <p>In Africa — where Bitcoin's promise of financial inclusion could have the greatest impact — bad UX isn't just frustrating.
+            <p>In Africa, where Bitcoin's promise of financial inclusion could have the greatest impact, bad UX isn't just frustrating.
 It's exclusionary.
 It's a barrier to economic opportunity.
 The infrastructure to fix it doesn't exist yet, which means we can build it thoughtfully, collaboratively, and openly.</p>

             <div class="white-paper-box">
                 <h4>Two Directions</h4>